Brett W. Todd – Page 59 – Clinton County Today

 Brett W. Todd is the managing editor of Clinton County Today.
 Clinton County Today is a community-focused website to provide individuals of Clinton County Indiana and surrounding areas with information impacting their lives.
 Clinton County Today is a service of Progressive Partners of Indiana, LLC where Brett W. Todd is its managing member.

-Update (9/20/20): No New Clinton County Resident Tested Positive For COVID-19 As Reported By The ISDH
+Update (9/29/20): 11 New Clinton County Residents Tested Positive For COVID-19 As Reported By The ISDH

-Indianapolis – The Indiana State Department of Health (ISDH) announced today, Sunday, September 20, 2020, Clinton County had no new resident test positive, 591 residents have tested positive for COVID-19.
-There are 12 deaths related to COVID-19 in Clinton County.
-At least 8,176 unique tests have been administrated to residents of Clinton County as reported by the ISDH.
+Indianapolis, Ind – The Indiana State Department of Health (ISDH) announced today, Tuesday, September 29, 2020, Clinton County had 11 new residents test positive for COVID-19, 634 residents in total have tested positive for COVID-19.
+There are 14 deaths related to COVID-19 in Clinton County.
+At least 8,535 unique tests have been administrated to residents of Clinton County as reported by the ISDH.

 ICU Admits: 10